 - unprotected sexual activity

 - tobacco smoking, alcohol use and binge-drinking

 - illegal activities like trespassing or vandalism.

 Give teenagers a way out.
-If your child feels pressured to take risks to fit in, you could help her think of ways to opt out without losing credibility.
+If your child feels peer influence to fit in, you could help her think of ways to opt out without losing credibility.
 For example, she could tell her friends that smoking gives her asthma.

 Teenagers need to take some risks to learn more about themselves and test out their abilities.
 This means that wrapping them in cotton wool is likely to backfire.